InseeFr/Bowie/GET-STARTED.md

 In this example, you can now log into Pogues-Back-Office's swagger at https://pogues-back-office.example.com/swagger-ui/dist/ and Pogues at https://pogues.example.com

-**You have finished installing an instance of Survey Design Product in your kubernetes cluster: enjoy !**
+**You have finished installing an instance of Survey Design Product in your kubernetes cluster: enjoy on https://pogues.example.com !**